aaron9589/sts-docker/README.md

 ## Getting Started

-1) Ensure you have docker installed on your device of choise.
+1) Ensure you have docker installed on your device of choice.
 2) Download a copy of the docker-compose.yml to a new folder.
 3) Edit the YAML file where the comments are located to suit your use case
 4) cd into the newly created folder